pbinkley/rcb-manual/sections/03-printed-books.md

 point of legibility.
-There would seem to be several thresholds: first, the limiting size of the type that can be read without special strain or attention (accordime to
+There would seem to be several thresholds: first, the limiting size of the type that can be read without special strain or attention (according to
 Vernon, it is 6-point type); below the there is perhaps the smallest type that can be read without the use of a reading glass;